-Each PhD student will have a supervisor (sometimes referred to as the “principal supervisor”) and a Graduate Adviser.
+Each PhD student will have a supervisor (sometimes referred to as the “principal supervisor”) and a Postgraduate Advisor.
 Your supervisor guides you in the choice of research project, in defining aims and strategies, and in acquiring the skills you need for this project and to prepare you for your future career.

-Your Graduate Adviser will usually be a member of the academic staff outside of your research group, possibly but not necessarily in the Department of Haematology.
-The role of the adviser is to complement the supervisor, being available when the supervisor is absent or providing expert advice on specific areas of the research project.
-The adviser should be chosen by the time you arrive in the Department and the Graduate Office should be informed at that time.
+Your Postgraduate Advisor will usually be a member of the academic staff outside of your research group, possibly but not necessarily in the Department of Haematology.
+The role of the advisor is to complement the supervisor, being available when the supervisor is absent or providing expert advice on specific areas of the research project.
+The advisor should be chosen by the time you arrive in the Department and the Postgraduate Administrator should be informed at that time.

 You may also have a bench supervisor, a member of your research group with day-to-day responsibility for supervising the practical aspects of your project, but this is optional and it is not necessary to inform anyone.